 Let The Patterns Define Your Strategy

 As you can imagine, you are looking for patterns to emerge in the grid you’ve created above.
 If you notice a large percentage of projects in a certain vertical market, this defines your niche.
 A certain service that shows up frequently can further define your speciality.
 If you see a pattern of why you get hired, then this becomes the positioning for your next ad campaign, tagline and website messaging.
-The goal is to market “with the flow” of what you are already doing well.
+The goal is to market “with the flow” of what you are already doing well.

 I know there are bright spots in your marketing or you wouldn’t be in business.
 Don’t focus on the problems.
 Yes, there is something innately satisfying about figuring out what’s broken and then fixing it.
-But if you focus on what is working, the “bright spots,” this path of least resistance will bring you successwith greater ease.
+But if you focus on what is working, the “bright spots,” this path of least resistance will bring you successwith greater ease.

+What Do You Think?
 What insights did gain from creating your Top 10 list?

 Are there other areas of your business that you can leverage what is already working?